Life Insurance in France (Assurance Vie) - 2026 Guide

 Euro fund returns may not beat inflation.
 With average returns around 2-3% and inflation running at similar levels, real (inflation-adjusted) returns from euro funds can hover near zero.
 Pure euro fund strategies work for capital preservation and inheritance planning but are less effective for long-term wealth growth.

 Market risk is real for units of account.
-During the 2008 financial crisis, many portfolios dropped 30-40%.
+During the 2008 financial crisis, many life insurance portfolios dropped 30-40%.
 Markets recovered, but anyone who panicked and sold locked in losses.
 Units of account require both patience and the genuine ability to sit through downturns without selling.

 Finally, the inheritance benefits have limits.
 French forced heirship rules still apply if courts determine your premiums were "manifestly excessive" relative to your wealth.
 Very large contributions made late in life specifically to redirect inheritance away from forced heirs can be challenged in court.
 For complex estate situations, a notaire or estate planning specialist can help structure things properly.